OLLab-SYSU/FM4OR/README.md

 - Guide to verify: From graph-guided generation to external verification for multi-constraint multi-hop question generation, EMNLP 2026.

-- Lightweight graph construction with graph foundation model reranking for long-term memory QA, AAAI 2026.
+- LLM with graph memory for long-term memory question answering, AAAI 2026.

 ### Part IV Conclusions and Future Work